top of page

 Water is the lifeblood of a tree.
 It transports nutrients, supports photosynthesis, and helps maintain structural stability.
 However, improper watering can do more harm than good.

-Underwatering: Insufficient water causes dehydration, wilting, and poor growth.
+2. Underwatering: Insufficient water causes wilting, dehydration, and stunted growth.

-Shallow Watering: Encourages shallow roots that can’t withstand droughts or strong winds.
+3. Shallow Watering: Encourages weak, shallow roots that can’t withstand droughts or strong winds.

 The Right Way to Water Your Trees

 Instead of sprinkling water over the surface, focus on deep watering.
-This encourages roots to grow deeper into the soil, providing better stability and access to underground moisture reserves.
+This encourages roots to grow deeper, improving stability and access to underground moisture reserves.

-How to Do It: Use a slow-drip irrigation system, a soaker hose, or water at a slow trickle for 30–60 minutes.
-This ensures water penetrates 30–50 cm deep, where most of the tree’s roots are located.
+• Use a slow-drip irrigation system, a soaker hose, or let a hose trickle slowly for 30–60 minutes.

 2. Water at the Right Time

-Timing matters.
-Watering in the early morning or late afternoon minimizes evaporation and allows the tree to absorb water before the heat of the day.
+Early morning or late afternoon is ideal.
+This minimizes evaporation and allows water to be absorbed before the heat of the day.

-Avoid: Watering during midday, when evaporation is at its peak.
+Avoid: Watering during midday when evaporation is highest.

-Tip: Test your soil by digging 10–15 cm deep.
+Test your soil: Dig 10–15 cm down.
 If the soil is dry, it’s time to water.

 Tree Watering Dripline